 In the fall of 2012, St. Paul's and six other schools began a partnership with the University of Pennsylvania, creating the Penn Residency Master's in Teaching program (PRMT).
-Teaching Fellows will participate in the program for two years, with work in two summers, one week each, at Penn, online work with the entire cohort of 20-25 fellows from all the schools, one weekend a term at one of the consortium schools with the Penn faculty, and course work with a mentor at St. Paul's, as well as the regular work of Teaching Fellows on the School's faculty.
-After two years the Fellows will earn a MSEd from Penn and have two years teaching experience.
+Teaching fellows will participate in the program for two years, with work in two summers, one week each, at Penn, online work with the entire cohort of 20-25 fellows from all the schools, one weekend a term at one of the consortium schools with the Penn faculty, and course work with a mentor at St. Paul's, as well as the regular work of teaching fellows on the School's faculty.
+After two years the fellows will earn a MSEd from Penn and have two years of teaching experience.

 One goal of the PRMT is to broaden the population of educators prepared to teach in boarding schools by welcoming more diverse candidates.